$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Conclusions

-Apart from the above predictions at LHCb and Belle II, the model is also testable at the high luminosity LHC.
-The study of the 1-loop contribution of vector leptoquark $U_{1}$ exchange to $B_{s}-\bar{B}_{s}$ mixing revealed that the fifth vector-like lepton has to be light, around 1 TeV or below, to be compatible with the stringent bound from $\Delta M_{s}$.
-This is easily achieved in the twin Pati-Salam model, where light vector-like fermions are well motivated in order to naturally obtain the large mixing to fit the $B$-anomalies, and also to fit the heavy top mass without perturbativity issues.
+Apart from the above low-energy predictions at LHCb and Belle II, the model is also testable via high-$p_{T}$ searches at the LHC.
+The study of the 1-loop contribution of vector leptoquark $U_{1}$ exchange to $B_{s}-\bar{B}_{s}$ mixing revealed that the fifth vector-like lepton has to be light, around 1-2 TeV, to be compatible with the stringent bound from $\Delta M_{s}$.
+This is easily achieved in the twin Pati-Salam model, where light vector-like fermions are well motivated in order to naturally obtain the large mixing to fit the $R_{D^{(*)}}$ anomaly, and also to fit the heavy top mass without perturbativity issues.
 In particular, the fourth and fifth charged leptons are suggested as good candidates to explain the CMS excess \cite{CMS:2022cpe}, but further study is required in this direction.
 Vector-like quarks are found to lie not far above 1 TeV in the suggested benchmark, hence motivating specific searches at LHC to be performed.
-Regarding the heavy vectors, dijet searches and dilepton searches set mild bounds over the mass of the coloron and $Z'$ respectively.
-The more stringent bound over the scale of the model arises from the ditop searches in \cite{Baker:2019sli,Cornella:2021sby}, which push the mass of the coloron to lie above 3.5 TeV, however those bounds could be slightly overestimated for our model as they consider maximal couplings of the coloron to right-handed quarks of the third family.
+Regarding the heavy vectors, dijet searches and dilepton searches set mild bounds over the mass of the coloron and $Z'$, respectively.
+The more stringent bound over the scale of the model arises from the ditop searches in \cite{Baker:2019sli,Cornella:2021sby}, which push the mass of the coloron to lie above 3.5 TeV, however those bounds could be slightly overestimated for our model as they only consider non-fermiophobic 4321 scenarios.
 Finally, the mass range for $U_{1}$ is compatible with current bounds, and mostly lie within the projected sensitivity of the high luminosity phase of LHC.
-A good fit for the $3\sigma$ CMS excess in $U_{1}$ searches \cite{CMS-PAS-EXO-19-016} could be provided if the extra decay channels to vector-like fermions are considered, motivating a future dedicated collider analysis.
+A good fit for the $3\sigma$ CMS excess in $U_{1}$ searches \cite{CMS-PAS-EXO-19-016} could be provided if the extra decay channels to vector-like fermions, assuming that the bound from ditop searches is indeed overestimated, motivating a future dedicated collider analysis.